TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

 ---
 ## 👤 Author & Innovation

 This script was developed and benchmarked by Gleb Novikov, building upon the coordinate averaging method created by the ChimeraX team.
-The latest revision introduces HP smoothing via numpy + SciPy:
+The latest revision introduces HP smoothing combining Numpy with SciPy:
-1️⃣ Original HP smoothing function leveraging *1D convolution* 2️⃣ Four distinct strategies to compute smooth factors
+1️⃣ Original HP smoothing function leveraging 1D convolution
+2️⃣ Four distinct strategies to compute smooth factors
 3️⃣ Adaptation to handle any number of molecular dynamics trajectories
 4️⃣ Function-based code with switchable booleans and real-time feedback